HomeSite Map

 After a second verse is heard, which is structurally identical to first except for different lyrics, we go into a straightforward eight measure bridge, which segues nicely back into a repeat of the first verse.
 This repeated verse is extended three more measures so as to reprise the full four measure introduction, adding a final "oh yeah" to conclude the song.
 There is no solo or instrumental section to the song, so the structure stays compact within the aaba format.

 Lennon appears to take command throughout, singing lead vocals and playing harmonica for the entire song (except for the bridge).
 His harmonica work is playing scarcely more than a rhythmic role in the song, since no riff or solo is being played (such as in "Love Me Do" or "Little Child").
-Both his and Harrison's guitar work are strictly rhythm, emphasizing the swing style heard in "Misery."
+Both his and George Harrison's guitar work are strictly rhythm, emphasizing the swing style heard in "Misery."
 Because only a mono version of the song exists, it is barely discernible whether or not there are even two guitars in the song.
 McCartney plays "plumpy rounded bass," as is described by Ian MacDonald in his book "Revolution In The Head."
 Ringo's role appears to be nothing more than metronome, except for the small fill that introduces the first verse and an open hi-hat in the 11th measure of each verse.

 McCartney's harmonies are brilliantly arranged (possibly with George Martin's assistance) to appear sporadically throughout the verses and continually in the bridge.
 Otherwise, Paul sings in unison during the verses, making it almost sound as if John's vocals were double-tracked.
 In fact, opinions vary as to which melody line, John's or Paul's, is actually the lead melody line.
 Since either could be true, both are credited here as "lead vocalist" on this song.